Common Wheel Bearing FAQ’s

 - Driving conditions: Driving your vehicle through deep water or mud can cause the wheel bearings to fail.
 Water, mud, and other contaminants can get past the seals and enter the bearing, which can pollute the grease and wear away the bearings.

-- Car modification: Putting bigger or wider rims, tires, with lower thread walls, stiffer shock absorbers, and suspension springs will cause higher loads on your wheel bearing and will accelerate wear on them over time.
+- Car modification: Putting bigger or wider rims, tyres, with lower thread walls, stiffer shock absorbers, and suspension springs will cause higher loads on your wheel bearing and will accelerate wear on them over time.
 Minimize impact by sticking to recommended parts by your manufacturer to increase the longevity of your wheel bearings.

 Wheel bearings typically last 136,000-160,000 km, however, the actual lifespan of a wheel bearing is depending on the quality of the part and the handling of the vehicle, as well as the environment and conditions that the vehicle is driven in.